-‘Remote therapy’ or ‘distance therapy’ (therapy over the phone, or via using specialised computer programmes such as Skype, FaceTime, etc.) can be a suitable option for people who are unable to (or prefer not to) attend face-to-face appointments on a regular basis.
+‘Remote therapy’ or ‘distance therapy’ (therapy over the phone, or via using Skype, FaceTime, etc.) can be a suitable option for people who are unable to (or prefer not to) attend face-to-face appointments regularly.
 For many, this can be as effective as traditional in-person sessions.

-While remote therapy can be as good and effective as traditional in-person therapy, it has its own limitations and may not be for everyone and every situation.
+While remote therapy can be as useful and effective as traditional in-person therapy, it has its own limitations and may not be for everyone and every situation.
 Some people basically prefer to see the therapist in person.
 Also, remote therapy is not suitable for people who have serious mental illnesses, or those in acute crisis or feeling suicidal.
-In addition, for web-based video conversations you need a reasonably high-speed Internet connection, plus a web-cam and microphone on your computer.
+Also, for web-based video conversations, you need a reasonably high-speed Internet connection, plus a webcam and microphone on your computer.
 If you are using your smart-phone, you have the microphone and camera already sorted.
 We will check these in your initial remote session.
 You also have to ensure you can be online at the appointed time, in a quiet space where you won’t be interrupted or overheard.
 Please bear in mind there is always a risk of the technology failing.
-We will agree what to do in the event of a technical problem.
+We will agree on what to do in the event of a technical problem.

-Please note payment for remote sessions are made in advance by PayPal.
+Please note payments for remote sessions are made in advance by PayPal.